 In all cases the mode of the target function is relocated to the origin after any user-supplied transformation and/or Box-Cox transformation.

-is greater than one and rotate = TRUE
+If d is greater than one and rotate = TRUE then a rotation

 of the variable axes is performed after mode relocation.
 The